SWittouck/SCARAP/README.md

 ### Subsampling a set of genomes

 If you have a (large) dataset of genomes that you wish to subsample in a representative way, you can do this using the `sample` module.
-You will need to precompute the pangenome or core genome to do this; SCARAP calculates average nucleotide identity (ANI) or core nucleotide identity (cANI) values in the subsampling process, and it uses the single-copy orthogroups from a pan- or core genome to do this.
+You will need to precompute the pangenome or core genome to do this; SCARAP calculates average amino acid identity (AAI) or core amino acid identity (cAAI) values in the subsampling process, and it uses the single-copy orthogroups from a pan- or core genome to do this.

 For example, if you want to sample 100 genomes given a set of faa files in a folder `faas`: